pablordoricaw/mountserver/README.md

       ```

 ### Next Steps :soon:
-- [x] Implement list functionality for Ubuntu
-- [ ] Implement force unmount functionality for Ubuntu
+1. Implement force unmount functionality for Ubuntu
-- [ ] Check if directory is already mounted before mounting or un-mounting.
+2. Check if directory is already mounted before mounting or un-mounting.